 No matter how carefully you plan, no research project is completed without any hitches.
+Overcoming them will be part of completing a PhD; recognising them will show that you're ready to begin one.
 Be honest about where you see potential challenges, but more importantly discuss how you plan to work through them.
 (An example of how to prepare for this may be: Consider the limitations of your methodology.
 Think about how these methodological flaws could be addressed, if at all.
-If the methodological flaws cannot be addressed, think of reasons why they cannot be resolved ie ethical issues, cost, time, accessibility of participants, availability of equipment etc.)
+If the methodological flaws cannot be addressed, think of reasons why they cannot be resolved such as ethical issues, cost, time, accessibility of participants, availability of equipment etc.) Don't be afraid to identify problems you aren't yet certain how to solve but suggest how you might go about investigating them.